 What are painted tapestries?

-Painted tapestries are simply my original unstretched paintings on heavy cotton canvas, that I make with rustic frayed edges, designed to hang unframed, from a hidden wooden dowel.
+Painted tapestries are simply my original unstretched paintings on heavy cotton canvas, that I make with frayed edges, designed to hang unframed, from a hidden wooden dowel.
 They are not woven like traditional tapestries, instead I paint them with layers of acrylic paints and pastels.

 Why do you paint this way?

-I love the rustic, organic feeling of the canvas, when it is hanging loosely, with frayed edges.
+I love the rustic, organic feeling of the canvas, when it is hanging loosely, with distressed edges.
 It can also evoke the texture of heavy handmade paper, like a scroll.
 And I like the way it feels more integrated with the wall, not separated by a frame.
 Painting large-scale, which I love, also works easily and naturally with this format.

 How does one care for a painted tapestry?